Vegan Intuitive Eating: Can They Coexist?

 Some individuals lose, some gain, and some stay around their current weight.

-And while mindful eating is often thrown around as the same thing, they are not.
-I could not find a official definition of “mindful eating,” but generally, it tends to focus on the meal experience.
+I couldn’t find a official definition for ‘mindful eating,’ but generally speaking – it tends to focus on the meal experience.
 For example, limiting distractions, noting the senses as you eat, etc.

 Intuitive Eating: Vegan Friendly or Not?